ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Oh, if only I had listened to your father, things might not have turned out this way.
-I tell you, one day, when I was gathering berries in the shrubs of the garden, I saw slither by my feet a snake.
+I tell you, one day, when I was gathering berries in the shrubs of the garden, I saw a snake slither by my feet.
 Now, snakes were nothing new to me at the time, I had seen a snake before, but then this snake walked up to me on it's four legs and looked me squarely in the eyes.
 Then I tell you, Seth, the snake began to speak to me.
 It said,